Daniel-Rud/fgwqsr/README.md

 denote our mixture groups.
 Three special characters are used in fgwqsr
 formulas: <br>

-- $|$ - denotes the boundary of a mixture group, used to seperate chemicals within a mixture group.
+- `|` denotes the boundary of a mixture group, used to seperate chemicals within a mixture group.

-- $/$ - denotes the end of the mixture group specification, adjusting covariates can be added to the formula after this character.
+- `/` - denotes the end of the mixture group specification, adjusting covariates can be added to the formula after this character.
 If no adjusting covariates, do not need to specify.

-- 1.  - precedes categorical variables to denote a categorical variable.
+- `i.` - precedes categorical variables to denote a categorical variable.
 For example, if we have a categorical variable cat_var, we would denote this in the model formula by i.cat_var.
 This is similar to the stata syntax to declare categorical variables.

 <br> The fgwqsr() function has other options too: <br>

 - data - should be a data frame object containing variable columnames referenced in model formula (cat vars do not need to be named with i.